code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-08-spring-jms-boot-configuration-example.md

 }
 {% endhighlight %}

-## 6. Autoconfigure the Spring Kafka Message Consumer
+## 6. Autoconfigure the Spring JMS Message Consumer

 Similar to the `Sender`, the setup and creation of the `ConnectionFactory` and `JmsListenerContainerFactory` bean is automatically done by Spring Boot.
 The `@JmsListener` annotation creates a message listener container for the annotated `receive()` method.